calrissian/accumulo-recipes/README.md

 - Metrics Store: Useful for aggregating counts and other statistical algorithms that can be applied associatively over units of time (minutes, hours, days, months, etc...).
 - Range Store: Allows intervals (start and stop ranges) to be indexed so that overlapping intervals can be queried back easily.
 - Temporal Last N Store: Similar to the last-n store, this does't evict based on count, but rather allows a customizable window into a custom grouping for datasets for some point in time.

+#Want to get involved?

+These projects are all licensed under Apache 2.0.
+If you'd like to help out, you can start by looking at the github tickets.
+Pull requests are welcome as well.
+Check out the google group if you have any questions or want to start a discussion.